Consumer Rights & Resources

 Here's how to change that.

-California law gives auto insurance claimants strong rights — but insurers count on you not knowing them.
+Auto insurance claimants have strong rights — but insurers count on you not knowing them.
 This page explains the problem, your rights, common insurer tactics, and how Claimerly puts you back on equal footing.
+Our legal standards, case citations, and regulatory framework are built around California, one of the most detailed regulatory environments in the country — but the core principles apply in most states.

 Free Claimerly Tools